Whole Wheat Waffles (Freezer Recipe)

 Healthy homemade whole wheat waffles are so easy to make.
 I’ve been really happy with how light and crisp and tasty they are, and I think you will too.

 If you’re a parent like me, I’m willing to bet your kids will love these.
 Once they’re prepped and in the freezer, it takes 5 minutes to get them ready for breakfast.
 Easy!
+Some other quick and easy kids freezer food I’ve perfected are corn dog muffins and ground chicken nuggets!

 So ditch the processed stuff and enjoy these.
 And, don’t forget to check out my other breakfast options to keep the start of your day delicious and homemade!